 For BDS:

 For BDS programs too, students need to appear in NEET.
-After clearing the entrance exam, seats are allotted in the counselling process, based on rank, filled choices and availability of seats.
+After clearing the entrance exam, seats are allotted in the counseling process, based on rank, filled choices, and availability of seats.

 For BAMS: